xmkevin/MWPhotoBrowser/README.markdown

-browser.displayActionButton = YES; // Show action button to allow sharing, copying, etc (defaults to YES) browser.displayNavArrows = NO; // Whether to display left and right nav arrows on toolbar (defaults to NO) browser.zoomPhotosToFill = YES; // Images that almost fill the screen will be initially zoomed to fill (defaults to YES) [browser setCurrentPhotoIndex:1]; // Example: allows second image to be presented first browser.wantsFullScreenLayout = YES; // iOS 5 & 6 only: Decide if you want the photo browser full screen, i.e. whether the status bar is affected (defaults to YES)
+browser.displayActionButton = YES; // Show action button to allow sharing, copying, etc (defaults to YES) browser.displayNavArrows = NO; // Whether to display left and right nav arrows on toolbar (defaults to NO) browser.zoomPhotosToFill = YES; // Images that almost fill the screen will be initially zoomed to fill (defaults to YES) browser. displaySelectionButtons = NO; // Whether selection buttons are shown on each image (defaults to NO) [browser setCurrentPhotoIndex:1]; // Example: allows second image to be presented first browser.wantsFullScreenLayout = YES; // iOS 5 & 6 only: Decide if you want the photo browser full screen, i.e. whether the status bar is affected (defaults to YES)
 // Present